hhshacks/speech_recognition_workshop/README.md

 4. Let's add a paragraph in the middle of the page to let our users know which words our program can detect.
-We'll be starting with colors for now, but you change it to whatever you want.
+It's blank right now, but we'll be putting stuff in it later.
+It'll show what words our program is able to detect.
 Put it underneath the "h1" tag.
-We eventually want it to look like this:

 ```
 <p class="hints"></p>